anderser/tidepool-notes-to-nightscout/README.md

 # Tidepool notes to Nightscout syncer
 Sync Tidepool notes to your Nightscout site

-If you or a care taker of the T1D is using the [Tidepool](https://www.tidepool.org/) Mobile app to [add treatment notes](https://support.tidepool.org/hc/en-us/articles/360029369292-Adding-and-deleting-a-note-in-Tidepool-Mobile), and you want them to show up in [Nightscout](https://github.com/nightscout/cgm-remote-monitor), this is the app for you.
+If you or a caretaker of the T1D is using the [Tidepool](https://www.tidepool.org/) Mobile app to [add treatment notes](https://support.tidepool.org/hc/en-us/articles/360029369292-Adding-and-deleting-a-note-in-Tidepool-Mobile), and you want them to show up in [Nightscout](https://github.com/nightscout/cgm-remote-monitor), this is the app for you.

 The script will add new treatment notes to Nightscout if it finds them in Tidepool.